 Condition no. Condition Timing Responsibility Reference within this CEMP Construction Period; and (c) any period between the commencement of Rail Construction Works and the end of the Rail Construction Period that is not covered by paragraph (a) or (b).
-Unless otherwise agreed in writing by an Approver, the Rail Authority must publish each report prepared under subcondition (4) on its website within three months of the end of the period in respect of which the report was prepared.
-Sydney Metro Section 10.5 47.5 Documentary evidence providing proof of the date of publication must be provided to the Infrastructure Department at the same time as each report is published (with a copy to be provided to the Environment Department).
+47.5 Unless otherwise agreed in writing by an Approver, the Rail Authority must publish each report prepared under subcondition (4) on its website within three months of the end of the period in respect of which the report was prepared. lless otherwise agreed in writing by an Approver, the Rail Authority ust publish each report prepared under subcondition (4) on its website hin three months of the end of the period in respect of which the report Sydney Metro Section 10.5 47.5 Documentary evidence providing proof of the date of publication must be provided to the Infrastructure Department at the same time as each report is published (with a copy to be provided to the Environment Department).
 Each report must remain on the Rail Authority's website for a minimum of 12 months (beginning on the date of publication).
 During construction 48.4 The Rail Authority must ensure that an independent audit of its compliance with the conditions set out in section 3.11.6 (except condition 44) is conducted in respect of the 12-month period commencing with the commencement of Rail Construction Works.
 During construction Sydney Metro Section 10.5 48.5 The Rail Authority must ensure that an independent audit of its compliance with condition 46 is conducted in respect of the 12-month period from commencement of Rail Operations.
 During construction Sydney Metro Section 10.5 48.6 The Rail Authority must submit the report of each audit conducted under subcondition (4) or (5) to an Approver (with a copy to the Environment Department) within six months of the end of the period in respect of which the audit was conducted.
 For each audit, the independent auditor must be approved by an Approver prior to the commencement of the audit.
 Audit criteria must be agreed by an Approver and the report of the audit must address the criteria to the satisfaction of an Approver.
 During construction Sydney Metro Section 10.5 49.1 Variation of Approved Plans The Plan Owner may seek approval for a variation of an Approved Plan by submitting to an Approver a version of the plan with the proposed variation clearly marked in it (varied plan).
 During construction Sydney Metro Section 10.2 49.2 The criteria for approval of the varied plan are the same as those in the Approval Condition, but only to the extent that they are relevant to the During construction Sydney Metro Section 10.5